marco-introini/2022-lookmypics-old/README.md

 # Photo Acceptance Tool

-This program is aimed to photographers who need to share thei images to client for acceptance.
+This program is aimed to photographers who need to share their images to client for acceptance.

 # Usage